Number (sports): Ice hockey

 Historically, starting NHL goaltenders wore the number 1.
 Popular belief holds that this was because the goaltender was the first player on the rink from the perspective of one standing in front of the net; this is also believed to be why replacement goaltenders would also wear the number.
 Further use of the number 1 among goaltenders can be attributed to adherence to tradition.
+Over time, however, the number 1 became rare among NHL goaltenders, with only five permanently rostered goalies using it as of the end of the 2024–25 NHL season: Lukáš Dostál of the Anaheim Ducks, Jeremy Swayman of the Boston Bruins, Casey DeSmith of the Dallas Stars, Ukko-Pekka Luukkonen of the Buffalo Sabres, and Eric Comrie of the Winnipeg Jets.

-Over time, the number 1 became rare among NHL goaltenders, with only four permanent goalies using it as of December 2021.
-One reason was that goaltenders increasingly followed the example set by the Toronto Maple Leafs' Terry Sawchuk and the Montreal Canadiens' Patrick Roy after the NHL mandated that each team have two goaltenders in every game.
-In 1964, Sawchuk joined the Maple Leafs wearing 24 as the number 1 was already being used, but switched to 30, whereas Roy donned 33 as his team already had a player with the number 30, starting a trend of goaltenders using numbers in the 30s.
-Nowadays, some goalies have worn the numbers 40 and 41 in goal.
-Vitek Vanecek Wearing 41 for the New Jersey Devils and Alexander Giorgiev wearing 40 for the Colorado Avalanche for example.
+One reason was that goaltenders increasingly followed the example set by the Toronto Maple Leafs' Terry Sawchuk after the NHL mandated that each team have two goaltenders in every game.
+In 1964, Sawchuk joined the Maple Leafs wearing 24, as the number 1 was already being used, but switched to 30, starting a trend of goaltenders using numbers in the 30s.
+Nowadays, some goalies have worn the numbers 40 and 41 in goal in addition to numbers in the 30s, with Anthony Stolarz wearing 41 for the Toronto Maple Leafs and Alexandar Georgiev wearing 40 for the San Jose Sharks for example.
 Also, seven franchises have retired the number 1—six in honor of players and one, the Minnesota Wild, in honor of its fanbase—making it unavailable.
 As a result, fewer goalies have chosen the traditional number 1 and instead have opted for more distinctive numbers, or numbers of their favourite goalies.
-Notable examples include Jacob Markström wearing 25 for the Calgary Flames, Mackenzie Blackwood wearing 29 for the New Jersey Devils, Aaron Dell wearing 80 for the Buffalo Sabres, Jordan Binnington wearing 50 for the St. Louis Blues, Joonas Korpisalo wearing 70 for the Los Angeles Kings, Sergei Bobrovsky wearing 72 for the Florida Panthers, Mikko Koskinen wearing 19 for the Edmonton Oilers, Elvis Merzļikins wearing 90 for the Columbus Blue Jackets, Carter Hart wearing 79 for the Philadelphia Flyers, Andrei Vasilevskiy wearing 88 for the Tampa Bay Lightning, and Juuse Saros wearing 74 for the Nashville Predators.
+Notable examples include Jacob Markström wearing 25 for the New Jersey Devils, Pyotr Kochetkov wearing 52 for the Carolina Hurricanes, Jake Oettinger wearing 29 for the Dallas Stars, Jordan Binnington wearing 50 for the St. Louis Blues, Joseph Woll wearing 60 for the Toronto Maple Leafs, Karel Vejmelka wearing 70 for the Utah Mammoth, Sergei Bobrovsky wearing 72 for the Florida Panthers, Dan Vladar wearing 80 for the Philadelphia Flyers, Elvis Merzļikins wearing 90 for the Columbus Blue Jackets, Andrei Vasilevskiy wearing 88 for the Tampa Bay Lightning, Juuse Saros wearing 74 for the Nashville Predators, Charlie Lindgren wearing 79 for the Washington Capitals, Jakub Doebs wearing 75 for the Montreal Canadiens, and Logan Thompson wearing 48 for the Washington Capitals.

-The NHL no longer permits the use of 0 or 00 as the League's database cannot list players with such numbers, and in 2000 the League retired the number 99 for all member teams in honor of Wayne Gretzky.
+The NHL no longer permits the use of 0 or 00 as the league's database cannot list players with such numbers, and in 2000 the league retired the number 99 for all member teams in honor of Wayne Gretzky.
 The last number to go unused in the NHL was 84, and Canadiens forward Guillaume Latendresse became the first to wear it at the start of the 2006–07 season.